open-mmlab/mmselfsup/README.md

 Please refer to [CHANGELOG.md](docs/CHANGELOG.md) for details and release history.

+[2020-10-14] `OpenSelfSup` v0.3.0 is released with some bugs fixed and support of new features.

 [2020-06-26] `OpenSelfSup` v0.2.0 is released with benchmark results and support of new features.

 [2020-06-16] `OpenSelfSup` v0.1.0 is released.